roytang/blog/content/posts/2007/01/nameless-deck-wins.md

-&#8211; chip away at the opponent&#8217;s life total with creatures
+&#8211; chip away at the opponent&'s life total with creatures